hitsave/interview-transcripts/2022/Betty & Earl/Interview with Matthew Brelson, creator of Betty & Earl.md

-# Transcript of interview with Matthew Brelson, creator of Betty & Earl
+# Transcript of interview with Matthew Brelsford, creator of Betty & Earl

 ## Details